Reckless, Glorious, Girl

 Sometimes Beatrice’s character felt a little shallow to me.
 Everything she felt made sense and seemed realistic.
 She focused a lot on her skin and how she looked and wanting to be cool– which are totally reasonable things for someone to think about.
 I guess it just felt like a lot to me, and I wanted her to hurry toward realizing that those things weren’t what was the most important.

 Beatrice grows a lot through the story.
 I love how the story centers around women: her mom and grandmother, her two best friends, even other girls in Beatrice’s class.
-Her relationships with her mom and Memaw were my favorite for how they challenged each other and sometimes experienced friction, but always they loved each other.
+Her relationships with her mom and Memaw were my favorite.
+I love how they challenged each other and sometimes experienced friction, but always they loved each other.

 I think readers who enjoyed THE BENEFITS OF BEING AN OCTOPUS will enjoy the heart and family relationships of this story.